 - a.
 Special Residential Facility Category (1) development shall count as one (1) dwelling unit each. - b.
-Special Residential Facility Category (2) development shall count as two (2) dwelling units each. - c.
+Special Residential Facility Category (2) development shall count as two (2) development shall count as two (2) dwelling units each. - 5.
 Special Residential Facility Category (3) development shall count as one (1) dwelling unit per every two (2) sleeping rooms regardless of the number of kitchens or baths.